shapemi/shapemi.github.io/submission/index.md

 Please note that at least one co-author **must register** for the workshop by MICCAI's 2025 early bird registration deadline **TBD**.

+**Acknowledgment**: The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
+This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.

 ![Springer](../images/springer.png "Springer")